krs0/H3Evo/README.md

 - HotA added almost as is:
 -   -  Warehouses made more random: (now they behave more like windmills)
 -   -  Dimension Door balanced.
-- From WoG: Using only a few submods: Neutral creatures, H3 Data patches, map decorations and WoG graphic fixes! mod
 - From Tides of War: Using only alternative upgrades and neutrals
 - Extra faction included: Heavenly Forge
+- From WoG: Using only a few submods: Neutral creatures, H3 Data patches, map decorations and WoG graphic fixes! mod
 - Various changes to SoD: new objects added or balance changes like:
 -   -  Plague tent added to Necropolis instead of the first Aid tent.
 It casts plague
 -   -  Hero Bubonic added with specialty Plague Tent
 -   -  New artifact Cursed Lamp found on lava, gives Efreet
 -   -  New artifact Mirage Lamp found on sand, gives Efreet of Geenies
+    -  New artifact type: Fused Artifacts (Combined artifacts that take up only 1 slot)

 > Continuously consolidating all the seemingly separate ideas, into a cohesive expansion
 > Implementing some of the no-brainers.
 (Things that are obvious to add and some of the low-hanging fruits)